No results found matching your search criteria. Showing all properties instead.

 Bolt Hole Cottage is a modernised, welcoming, top-end cottage that will sleep 4 in two cosy bedrooms, each effectively with its own bathroom/ensuite.
 It is a relatively newly listed Cottage.

-The spacious open plan lounge area with large wood-burner (all wood provided) set in a seriously authentic “country” fireplace, is just the place to relax after a days walking, biking, fishing, golfing or whatever takes your fancy.
+The spacious open plan lounge area with large wood-burner (starter wood supply provided) set in a seriously authentic “country” fireplace, is just the place to relax after a days walking, biking, fishing, golfing or whatever takes your fancy.
 If an activity is not your thing then it’s equally the place to simply kick-back, recharge, read a book and listen to and watch the many countryside birds that visit the garden.

 The Cottage is genuinely rural, with extensive gardens and spectacular views of the adjacent rolling countryside and views down Strathardle to the Cairngorms in the distance.
 Peaceful would be one of our watchwords (our nearest neighbours being approx. 100 metres away).
 Bolthole Cottage is both cosy and light and airy.
 Tri-fold doors give access to a large secluded and sheltered deck area.